agoragames/kairos/README.rst

         # Optional.
 Defines the resolution of the data, i.e. the number of
         # seconds in which data is assumed to have occurred "at the same time".
-        # So if you're tracking a month long time series, you may only need
+        # So if you're tracking a month-long time series, you may only need
         # resolution down to the day, or resolution=86400.
 Defaults to same
         # value as "step".
+Can also be a Gregorian interval.
         resolution: 60,
       }
     }